 WHAT WE NEED YOU TO DO

-- If you test positive for COVID-19 or come into contact with someone who has, we ask that you do not come to the studio for 14 days and until you can produce a negative COVID test.
+- If you test positive for COVID-19 or come into contact with someone who has, we ask that you do not come to the studio for 14 days or until you can produce a negative COVID test.

 - If you test positive after coming to class, contact us immediately.
 This way, we can notify anyone else who was potentially exposed to help trace and contain any potential outbreaks.
-Your identity will not be disclosed to the Collage community.

 If A Participant has signs or symptoms of COVID-19

 Collage will respect the privacy and confidentiality of any participant who reports an illness.
 Please be aware that due to the seriousness of exposure to the novel coronavirus/COVID-19, Collage may need to inform others who came in close proximity to an infected participant, without identifying their name.
 Collage also may be required to notify governmental authorities.